 Due to its volcanic origin, it is extremely resistant to high temperatures.
 Because it has good resistance to heat and cold, granite is a perfect material for kitchens – you can place hot pans, saucepans and ovenware straight on the countertop!

 A granite countertop is easy to clean.
 Generally, it is sufficient to wipe it clean with a damp cloth.
 However, in the case of light granite, marble cleaning products should be applied once or twice a year.
 Polishing with a clean, dry towel gives the best results in daily cleaning.

 Advantages: super decorative, with a unique pattern; pattern and shade vary.

-For those who love natural white rock, there are not many alternatives beside marble.
+For those who love natural white rock, marble is an obvious choice.
 Natural marble, however, is more suitable for use in bathrooms and on facades.

 A marble countertop requires great caution and extensive care.
 As marble is softer and more porous than granite, it is easily scratched and stained.
 Particular caution is required when handling substances, such as red wine, coffee, tea, oils and juices.
 To avoid liquids from being absorbed by marble, always use coasters when placing cups and glasses on the countertop.
 Also, direct contact with acidic fruit may damage the surface/colour of marble.

 With good care, marble can stay beautiful for years, even in the kitchen.
 Acidic agents should be avoided in the daily cleaning of marble.

 Advantages: a wide choice of colours, decorative, pattern and shade vary less compared to granite and marble; a good alternative to marble because it has no natural defects; you can order a sink of the same material.

 Disadvantages: does not tolerate high heat nor direct UV light.

 Suitable for use: in kitchens and bathrooms, on floors.